What is a Rigid-flex PCB?

 Surface Finishes:

-The final surface finish depends on the assembly requirements and application of the product.
+The final surface finish of flex PCB depends on the assembly requirements and application of the product.
 Common finishes include ENIG, ENEPIG, hard nickel/gold, tin, OSP, and silver.

 Air Gap: